 2. Protect Personal and Company Devices

-The Employment Handbook includes specific advise on how to manage equipment, security and passwords, including the use of personal devices.
+The Employment Handbook includes specific advice on how to manage equipment, security and passwords, including the use of personal devices.
 This policy should therefore be read in conjunction with the Employment Handbook.

 The company will ensure it has:

-● Followed this policies provisions as other employees do.
+- Followed this policy’s provisions as other employees do

 Emails often host scams and malicious software (e.g. worms.)
 To avoid virus infection or data theft, we instruct employees to:

-● Look for inconsistencies or give-aways (e.g. grammar mistakes, capital letters, excessive number of exclamation marks.)
+- Look for inconsistencies or give-aways (e.g. grammar mistakes, capital letters, an excessive number of exclamation marks)

 2.2 Manage passwords properly